rocky-jaiswal/my_blogs/source/2015-02-01-experiments_with_adwords_scripts.html.markdown

 	function main() {
 	  var kws = getFileContentsFromDrive();
-	  addNegativeKeywordToCampaigns(kws);
+	  addNegativeKeywordsToAllCampaigns(kws);
 	}

 As with all Adwords scripts, the entry point is the _function main()_.
 We first fetch the contents of the file from Google drive and then we pass the keywords over to be added to all Campaigns in our Account.
-If your account is an MCC like ours, you will need to iterate over all Accounts as well (as shown in code above).
+If your account is an MCC like [ours](http://www.crealytics.com), you will need to iterate over all Accounts as well (as shown in code above).

 We can now add this script via the Adwords UI and schedule it -